DaveBullet1050/BatoceraHelpers/README/Keystroke README.md

 Whilst pad2key supports controller event -> key generation, I couldn't find a way to get it to do key event -> key generation (i.e. press one key and have it generate another).
 I believe evmapy (on which pad2key is based?) handles this but never got to the bottom of it.
 That led me to the following solution for how to map one key press to another for VICE games...

 ## VICE key mapping
-For Ultima, using @ : ; and / Commodore keyboard keys are a pain for character movement.
+As the C64 had no arrow/cursor keys for movement, games had to resort to other key combinations.
+For Ultima, @ : ; and / Commodore keys are used for up/left/right/down movement and a pain.
 Wouldn't it be nice to use your normal keyboard arrow keys?
 You can do that via editing the [sdl_pos.vkm](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/userdata/bios/vice/c64/sdl_pos.vkm.ultima) file.
 A youtuber explained the code / format, but I've already modified the following rows in the file, to map the up/left/right/down arrow keys to the commodore @ : ; / equivalents:
 ```
 273 5 6 0              /*           Up -> @		       */
 276 5 5 0              /*         Left -> :			   */
 275 6 2 0              /*        Right -> ;            */
 274 6 7 0              /*         Down -> /		       */
 ```
-The first code is the keycode that is generated on your arrow up cursor key (don't change that).
+The first code is the keycode (273) is generated when you press your arrow up cursor key (don't change that).
 The next 2 come from the table in the file (see below) and last code is an OR'ed value for CBM/shift key combinations.

 To explain - let's take the Up key mapping to "@".
 Up is keycode 273 (this was already in the default file) as per:
 `273 0 7 1              /*           Up -> CRSR UP      */`